INNOVATION HUB

 • Increase the visibility of your work

-• Opportunities to learn about challenges, lessons learned, and useful data points for measuring success from a peer that has already implemented the practice you’re planning to replicate
+• Better understanding of challenges, lessons learned, and useful data points for measuring success from a peer state/jurisdiction/organization that has already implemented the practice you’re replicating

 • Build meaningful relationships with key partners, including family and community partners, individuals with lived experience, and direct service providers